Credit Cards

 Does verifying your credit score can reduce its value?

-Reviewing your own credit score is viewed as a soft check and has no impact on your rating.
+Reviewing your credit score is viewed as a soft check and has no impact on your rating.
 This common misconception stops many from monitoring their credit.

 Soft inquiries give you insight without penalty, unlike hard inquiries from lenders, which can slightly lower your score.